Thursday, May 15, 2008 Australia , Innovation , Interview , Journalist , Startup

 Lots and lots of reading, followed by as many conversations and interviews as possible.

-• What do you think of digital revolution which is breaking the conventional business model for media houses?
+• What do you think of the digital revolution which is breaking the conventional business model for media houses?

 Adapt or die.
-Either move to where the money is, or make yourself so compelling the money comes to you.
+Either move to where the money is or make yourself so compelling the money comes to you.

 No. I don’t believe that it is inevitable.
-Publishers are realising that some content is still worth paying for, so there will always be items behind the pay-wall - possibly more so in future.
+Publishers are realising that some content is still worth paying for, so there will always be items behind the paywall - possibly more so in future.
 But that doesn’t mean that sites such as AFR and BRW won’t evolve.

-• Recently the Aussie iconic magazine Bulletin said they are closing down, what do you think what factors attributed to this?
+• Recently the Aussie iconic magazine Bulletin said they are closing down, what do you think factors attributed to this?

 Poor editorial decisions that saw it lose touch with its audience and advertisers.
-The death of the Bulletin does not mean the death of print, and certainly does not mean the death of magazines.
+The death of the Bulletin does not mean the death of print and certainly does not mean the death of magazines.

 Pure online (not a hybrid) – ZDNet Australia and SmartCompany.
-I otherwise read the Australian Financial Review, Australian Anthill, The Diplomat, The Monthly and a bunch of others off line.
+I otherwise read the Australian Financial Review, Australian Anthill, The Diplomat, The Monthly and a bunch of others offline.

 Do they have ambitions to be a media company?
 They don’t create any content that I am aware of.
 Their model is based on organising and monetising other people’s content, not creating it.